sudish-666/Digital-Literacy/Digital Literacy/task-4-email-etiquette/email-drafts.md

 SUBJECT: Request for Assignment Submission Extension – Data Structures (CS2001)

-Dear Dr. Sharma,
+Dear Dr Sharma,

 I am writing to respectfully request a short extension for the Data Structures assignment (Unit 3 – Linked Lists), originally due on 31 March 2026.

 Over the past week, I have been unwell and have consequently fallen behind on completing the assignment to the standard I know is expected.
-I have made progress, but I want to ensure the submission reflects genuine understanding of the concepts rather than rushed work.
+I have made progress, but I want to ensure the submission reflects a genuine understanding of the concepts rather than rushed work.

 I am requesting an extension of three additional days, submitting by 3 April 2026.
 I understand the demands on your schedule and assure you that no further extensions will be required.